 Forearmed is Forewarned – Hunt The Mice

-There are so many places where Mice can hide in your house and hunting them down can be a challenge.
+There are so many places where mice can hide in your house, and hunting them down can be challenging.

-You can use the information on this page to help you hunt down where the Mice have been, and you can also secure weak points to limited further infestations.
+You can use the information on this page to help you hunt down where the mice have been, and you can also secure weak points to limit further infestations.

 What Can Mice Chew Through?